ethanlabs101/frlegends-skeleton-key/docs/authentication-guide/authentication-guide.md

 Quick Entry is intended for users who want to:

 - Quickly authenticate an account
-- Add an account to the local Vault
 - Begin a new account session
 - Use account information without repeatedly navigating through the full authentication workflow